aolimelo/kged/README.md

 # Detection of Relation Assertion Errors in Knowledge Graphs

-Implementation of the PaTyBRED error detection method from the paper "Detection of Relation Assertion Errors in Knowledge Graphs" submitted to WSDM2018.
+Implementation of the PaTyBRED error detection method from the paper "Detection of Relation Assertion Errors in Knowledge Graphs" accepted at K-CAP 2017.

 ## Datasets